-This is not just “cheap wine” with proceeds going to good causes where the consumer buys the wine to feel good or as a gift because quality is lacking.
-No, not at all!
-This is actually very good quality wine from someone who has significant experience in the wine industry dating back to the late 1970′s.
-Judd has worked at some notable Sonoma and Napa county wineries including Mondavi.
-The wine is made at a variety of facilities including in his Napa bonded garage winery.
-Small wineries such as this are often marked by a fancier smoother sounding word “garagist”, but Judd affectionately calls his winery the “Shedteau”.
-As of press time, his grapes are sourced from high quality vineyards typically on California’s Central Coast, Sonoma County and from a premium vineyard in the Coombsville region of Napa.
-Their initial release was in 2000, self titled “IPO” – or Initial Pinot Offering!
-This wine was originally marketed by an email sent out by Judd to 200 of his friends, colleagues and family.
-Imagine his surprise when orders started coming in within hours from people not on this original email list!
+As of the latest update to this review, the grapes for Humanitas Wines are sourced from high quality vineyards typically on California’s Central Coast, Sonoma County and from a premium vineyard in the Coombsville region of Napa.
+Their initial release was in 2000, self titled “IPO” as Judd called it, or Initial Pinot Offering.
+This wine was originally marketed by an email that Judd sent to 200 of his friends, colleagues and family.
+Imagine his surprise when orders started coming in within hours from people not on this original email list.

-Humanitas makes several white wines and many of their wines have been inspired by a specific incident or an individual.
+Humanitas makes several white wines.
+Many of their wines have been inspired by a specific incident or an individual.
 The Sauvignon Blanc, however, was inspired by Judd’s own love of this varietal.
-The 2006 Monterey county sourced vintage has nice citrus aromas, is crisp, fruit forward with a light smooth finish.
-Their 2006 Chardonnay is a delightful wine that sees no oak.
+The 2006 Monterrey county sourced vintage has nice citrus aromas, is crisp yet shows fruit forward characteristics.
+It finishes soft and smoothly.
+The 2006 Chardonnay is a delightful wine that sees no oak.
 Great up front fruit flavors include pineapple, peach and even seductive hints of banana.
 The 2006 Pinot Noir is sourced from an all hillside vineyard in the Sonoma Coast region.
-This is a medium bodied wine with a great earthiness that comes through on the nose followed by nice flavors of raspberries and cherries on the palate.
-As of press time Judd makes one very hand crafted high end wine sourced from the well-known Caldwell Vineyards in Napa.
+This is a medium bodied wine with noticeable earthiness that shows on the nose followed by pleasing flavors of raspberries and cherries on the palate.
+Humanitas also made a hand crafted premium wine from the well-known Caldwell Vineyards in the Coombsville part of Napa.